-\textbf{Environment and policy learning.} We consider vision-based end-to-end autonomous driving where the neural policy learns to steering commands for lane-following.
-The model takes front-view RGB images of the vehicle as input, and outputs controls for steering wheel and speed.
+\textbf{Environment and policy learning.} We consider vision-based end-to-end autonomous driving where the neural policy learns steering commands for lane-following.
+The model takes front-view RGB images of the vehicle as input, and outputs control commands for the steering wheel and speed.
 We use the high-fidelity data-driven simulator \textit{VISTA} \citep{amini2021vista} as our environment.
-The simulation is built upon a pre-collect real-world dataset, consisting of approximately 2-hour real-world driving data collected during different times of a day, weather conditions, and seasons of a year, and synthesizes sensory measurement with respect to actions taken by a policy (which can be different from the human log) in a closed-loop setting.
 We adopt a training strategy called \textit{guided policy learning} that leverages \textit{VISTA} to augment a real-world dataset with diverse synthetic data for robust policy learning.
-The high-level idea is to exploit the capability of sensor synthesis locally around real-world data and trace out diverse trajectories using a privileged controller with access to ground-truth states.
-Training labels are generated using nonlinear model predictive control (NMPC), which is computationally expensive yet tractable offline.
-The training dataset contains roughly 200k image-and-control pairs and mean squared error is used as training objective.

-\textbf{Quantitative analysis.} In \tabref{tab:e2e_vs} we show a numerical comparison of how various types of compact neural policies can yield different levels of interpretability.
-We initialize the vehicle at random position throughout the entire track and evaluate the policy for 100 frames (roughly 10s) for 100 episodes.
-The performance is estimated as the ratio of the length of path traversed without crash and the total path length.
-All models achieve good performance (> 0.9) except for ODE-RNN, which fails to learn a good policy within maximal training iterations.
-Consistent with previous case-studies, we observe considerably lower disentanglement variance from NCPs and higher MIG scores.
-A lower variance corresponds to better concentration of neural responses to the same strategy represented by the logic program defined by each tree.
-A higher MIG score indicates that individual neurons learn more dientangled representations.
-Thus, their activities are more identifiable.
+The training dataset contains roughly 200k image-and-control pairs and mean squared error is used as the training objective.
+For evaluation, we initialize the vehicle at a random position throughout the entire track and evaluate the policy for 100 frames (roughly 10s) for 100 episodes.
+The performance is estimated as the ratio of the length of the path traversed without a crash and the total path length.
+Notably, this task has two additional major distinctions: (1) policy learning based on supervised learning as opposed to reinforcement learning (2) policies take in data (images) different from states on which logic program is grounded.